Combinatorial knot Floer homology and cyclic double branched covers

+We can decompose a generator $\x$ of $C(E)$ as $\t\x_1\cup \t\x_2$ (non-uniquely) with the condition that the component of $\x$ on the circle $\gamma$ belongs to the $\t\x_1$.
+This is possible since on each $\beta$ circle we have one component of $\x$ and on each $\alpha$ circle we have two components of $\x$ so we are in the situation of Lemma 3.1. of \cite{L}, and we can decompose $\x$ as the union of two generators, and we reorder them to satisfy the above condition.
+Now consider $\t\x_1$ as an element of $C(H)$ and $\t\x_2$ as an element of $C(G)$, and define the Alexander grading of $\x$ as:

+Here $A_{C(H)}(\t\x_1)$ means that we compute the Alexander grading with the markings of $H$, and similarly for $A_{C(G)}(\t\x_2)$ we use the markings of $G$.
+It is not hard to see that this is well-defined and is independent of the chosen decomposition.

-We define a chain map $\Phi_{\t \beta \gamma} : C(\t G)\longrightarrow C(E)$ by counting pentagons.
-Let $\x \in \S(\t G)$ and $\y \in \S(E)$, define $\pent $ to be the space of pentagons where each pentagon is an embedded disk in $\t T$ whose boundary consists of five arcs, each is contained in a horizontal or a vertical circle.
-We start at the $\t \beta$ component of $\x$, traverse the arc of a horizontal circle, meet its corresponding $\y$ component, continue through an arc of a vertical circle, meet a component of $\x$, proceed to another horizontal circle, meet the component of $\y$ which is on the distinguished circle $\gamma$, continue to an arc in $\gamma$, meet an intersection point of $\t \beta$ with $\gamma$, and finally, traverse an arc in $\t \beta$ until we come back at the initial component of $\x$.
+We define a chain map (similar to \cite{MOST}) $\Phi_{\t \beta \gamma} : C(\t G)\longrightarrow C(E)$ by counting pentagons with the sign that we associate to each pentagon.
+Let $\x \in \S(\t G)$ and $\y \in \S(E)$, define $\pent $ to be the space of pentagons where each pentagon is an embedded disk in $\t T$ whose boundary consists of five arcs, each contained in a horizontal or a vertical circle, arranged as follows.
+We start at the $\t \beta$ component of $\x$ and traverse the boundary with the orientation that comes from the pentagon, go through the arc of a horizontal circle $\A_i$, meet its corresponding $\y$ component, continue through an arc of a vertical circle $\B_k$, meet a component of $\x$, proceed to another horizontal circle $\A_j$, meet the component of $\y$ which is on the distinguished circle $\gamma$, continue along an arc in $\gamma$, meet an intersection point of $\t \beta$ with $\gamma$, which we call $a$.
+Finally traverse an arc in $\t \beta$ until we come back at the initial component of $\x$.